Coronavirus: Traces of virus found in patients who have recovered

 He said there were cases where recovered patients showed traces of the virus through nucleic acid tests.

-There were also results in Canada where swabs taken from two people who had recovered revealed they still had traces of the virus. https://www.news.com.au/lifestyle/health/health-problems/china-posts-sharp-drop-in-coronavirus-cases-after-changing-counting-method/news-story/9b4ddb9a2ab9f5a354a032a0d3213637.
+There were also results in Canada where swabs taken from two people who had recovered revealed they still had traces of the virus, reports news.com.au.

 "This is dangerous.
 Where do you put these patients?
 You can't send them home because they might infect others, but you can't put them in hospital as resources are stretched," he said.